stride3d/stride-website/README.md

 We welcome code contributions via pull requests.
 Issues tagged with **[`help wanted`](https://github.com/stride3d/stride-website/labels/help%20wanted)** are great starting points for code contributions.

-### Branch and Release
+### Branching and Releases

 The `master` branch is the default branch for pull requests and most other development activities.

 Releases are based on a stable `master` branch.
-Use of [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.
+Use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.

-Stride Website is _not_ released under a regular cadence; new updates arrive when maintainers fix issues or see enough changes that warrant a new releases.
-Sometimes we use pre-releases to get feedbacks from the community.
+Stride Website is _not_ released under a regular cadence; new updates arrive when maintainers fix issues or see enough changes that warrant a new release.
+Sometimes we use pre-releases to get feedback from the community.

 ### Staging

 The staging website allows us to test new features and significant changes before their official release.

-The staging website is available at https://stride-website-staging.azurewebsites.net/
+The staging website is available at [Stride Website Staging](https://stride-website-staging.azurewebsites.net/).

 ## 🗺️ Roadmap